Winter Poly Wonderland 2020 Presenters

 Indigo Dawn (They/Them) is an impact-oriented love activist, who lives and works to create a more humane, sustainable, abundant society.
 They share platonic touch as a Cuddlist (cuddlist.com/indigodawn) and create events, workshops, and communities that change lives.
 As the Program Director for Center for New Culture, Indigo spreads skills and mind-sets that support sustainable relationships and communities– including self-awareness, open communication, authentic connection, and healthy boundaries.
 Their most recent project is co-creating intentional community at Chrysalis in Arlington, VA; Allegheny Crest in Mt.
 Storm, WV; and within the DC metro region.

-Dawson Driver is a fountain of love.
+Dawson Driver (They/Them) is a fountain of love.
 Their passion is to create spaces for anyone and everyone to feel seen, heard, and loved.
-And they strive for this as an organizer and presenter for Center for New Culture (http://cfnc.us/) while living and spreading New Culture wherever they go.
+Their dream is to help create a widespread culture that works for all humans; based in authenticity, personal empowerment, radical acceptance and compassion, consent culture, and touch positivity.
+And they strive for these goals as a key organizer and presenter for Center for New Culture (http://cfnc.us/) while living and spreading those values wherever they go.
 To realize their larger dream they are pursuing a degree in psychology for counseling and seeking out new learning opportunities in facilitation, personal growth, and intimacy all the time.